ThisIsNoahEvans/Resizer/README.md

 # Resizer
-Easily resize images
+A simple tool to resize images in various formats.

-## Usage:
+## Usage
-`Usage: ./resizer <image_paths> <sizes> ...`

-Sizes can be a single number, to resize into a square:
+Resize images by specifying the file paths and desired sizes:

+- **Square Size:** Resize to a square by providing a single number:

+`./resizer <image_path> 1024`

+- **Exact Size:** Specify width and height with 'x':

-`./resizer <image_path> 1024 ...`
+`./resizer <image_path> 500x300`

-Or they can be exact, using 'x' as a splitter:
+- **Multiple Sizes:** Separate sizes with spaces:

-`./resizer <image_path> 500x300 ...`
+`./resizer <image_path> 512x512 1024x1024`

-Individual sizes are separated by a space.

-Add as many sizes as you want, mixing between both square & exact measurements.

-Specify as many file paths as you want, including by using wildcards:
+- **Multiple Images:** Include multiple images, even using wildcards:

 `./resizer images/* 1024x1024`
 `./resizer img1.png img2.png 512x512 1024x1024`

-Supports JPEG, PNG, and GIF.
+Supported formats: JPEG, PNG, GIF.

-Results will be stored in the same directory as the input file, with the size at the end:
+Output files are saved in the same directory as the source, appended with the specified size.
+For example, `./resizer /path/to/image.png 1024` creates `/path/to/image_1024x1024.png`.

-`./resizer /path/to/my/image.png 1024`

-will result in a file named

-`/path/to/my/image_1024x1024.png`